a6o/Slurm-Viewer/README.md

 ### 2. Download Binary

 You can also download binary from [Releases](https://github.com/a6o/Slurm-Viewer/releases).
-It will probably have same file as above.
+Note that uploaded binary might not be the same as the most recent updates.

 ### 3. Run using Python.